KeckObservatory/RemoteObserving/README.md

     ```

-# Run the VNC launch script:
+# Run the VNC launch script

 From the command line, cd into your install directory and run "start_keck_viewers.bash" followed by the name of the instrument account assigned for your observing night (ie 'nires1', 'mosfire2').
 Running the script without options will start 4 VNC sessions (control0, control1, control2, telstatus) and the soundplayer.
 Additionally, you should see a command line menu with more options once you have started the script.:
 ```
 cd ~/RemoteObserving